/

 What It Gets Right

-Huge practical footprint Spectrum is one of the easiest major ISPs to consider simply because it reaches a very large number of homes and businesses across the U.S.
+• Huge practical footprint Spectrum is one of the easiest major ISPs to consider because its footprint covers a very large number of homes and businesses across the U.S.

-The current offer is cleaner than it used to be Faster starting speeds, no annual contracts, money-back reassurance, and clearer price-lock messaging all make the product easier to recommend than older Spectrum stereotypes suggest.
+• The current offer is cleaner than it used to be A broader plan range, no annual contracts, money-back reassurance, and clearer customer-commitment messaging make the product easier to recommend than older Spectrum stereotypes suggest.

 The Weak Spots

-Uploads still lag the best fiber rivals That matters for remote work, cloud-heavy households, live streaming, and buyers who want a more futureproof connection.
+• Uploads can still lag the best fiber rivals That matters for remote work, cloud-heavy households, live streaming, and buyers who want a more futureproof connection, especially in areas that have not yet received the symmetrical upgrade.

 The Service